THE TRAINING EXPERIENCE

 Outreach and Consultation Activities: The CSU Counseling Center receives a number of requests for psycho-educational programming each semester from various campus departments as well as from the community.
 Trainees are offered the opportunity to provide these workshops together with a senior staff member.
 More advanced trainees may have the opportunity to provide educational programming on their own.

 SUPERVISION AND TRAINING ACTIVITIES are the most important part of a trainee’s experience at the CSU Counseling Center.
-Training activities are designed to expose trainee to a variety of supervisory styles and orientations in a supportive environment.
+Training activities are designed to expose trainees to a variety of supervisory styles and orientations in a supportive yet challenging environment.
 Trainees are assigned supervisors according to their particular needs, but are also able to consult with any member of the senior staff.

 Supervision of Other Activities (as needed): All of the professional activities engaged in by trainees are supervised by a senior staff member.
 Usually, this is the senior staff member with whom the trainee is doing the activity whether co-leading a group or an outreach program, or conducting research together.
 When a trainee is doing such an activity alone, the work is supervised by their individual supervisor or another person designated by the supervisor.

-Case Conference (1 hour every other week): When there is more than one practicum level trainee, they meet together as a group with the practicum coordinator or other senior staff for a case presentation by one of the trainees on a regular basis.
+Case Conference (1 hour every other week): Practicum students and clinical graduate assistants meet together as a group with clinical staff for a case presentation by one of the trainees on a regular basis.
 The trainees rotate responsibility for presenting cases.
 Trainees are expected to provide the group with a written case summary prior to the meeting which gives demographic information, background history, a five axes diagnosis, process observations, and questions for discussion.